xt0fer/reveal-slides/md/fundamental-programming-structures-in-java.md

 ```
 int[] a = new int[10000];
-...

 Arrays.sort(a)
 ```

-This method uses a tuned version of the QuickSort algorithm that is claimed to be very ef cient on most data sets.
+This method uses a tuned version of the QuickSort algorithm that is claimed to be very efficient on most data sets.

 [Arrays API](https://docs.oracle.com/javase/7/docs/api/java/util/Arrays.html)